scidsg/hushline/docs/README.md

 # Hush Line Documentation

-Hush Line is a free and open-source tip line-as-a-service platform for organizations and individuals.
+Hush Line is the first free and open-source tip line-as-a-service platform for organizations and individuals.
 It's intended for journalists and newsrooms to offer the public a way to send confidential messages, by educators and school administrators to provide students with a safe way to report potentially sensitive information, or employers, Board rooms, and C-suites for anonymous employee reporting.

 <img src="img/family.cover.png">